Dhekshith4113/8085_simulator/README.md

 Updated on 18/10/2023 Wednesday ( Made some changes to V3.
 The memory/edit function works.
 In V2, SHLD and DAD works as expected ).
 Updated on 19/10/2023 Thursday ( Made some changes to memory function ).
 Updated on 21/10/2023 Saturday ( All instructions work in the 8085_simulator_v3.
 Some instructions like stack pointer, CALL, RET, interrupts, etc... are not added yet.
 Now I'll proceed to make an app that simulates the 8085 microprocessor with displays, keypads, etc... ).
+Updated on 02/11/2023 Thursday (Added CALL and RET instructions and their conditional counterparts.
+I've saved these changes in 8085_simulator.py .
+And also added stack pointer and LXI SP instruction ).
+Updated on 03/11/2023 Friday ( Added PUSH and POP instructions.
+I've saved these changes in 8085_simulator.py .
+PSW operand is now available ).